 Users & Teams

-This is the most important part of any workspace.
 Everyone can create a Hailer profile and this profile can be invited to one or multiple workspaces.
-The profile is private and secure and is identified with an email address as the username.
+The profile is private, secure and is identified with an email address as the username.

 All members of a Hailer workspace can also be given attributes such as contact details, phone numbers or custom information that is unique to your business.
 All users in a workspace can be separated into different teams, allowing the workspace administrator to restrict the visibility of the workspace content to different teams.

 While Hailer is mainly designed for communication, in-context files make up an important part of collaboration and information sharing.
 Hailer, therefore, has an inbuilt file management system to make it easy to store, track, find and share files.
 All files and links posted in a discussion, are collected and made easily accessible by anyone participating in the discussion.

 Hailer has an HTTP REST API which can be used by selected partners.
 All functions can be reached through the API.
 Authentication is done with a username and password, returning a user-specific key which then can be used when sending requests.
 The requests are sent in JSON format.

 The fully responsive Hailer web application is supported on Chrome, Firefox, Safari and Edge.
 Hailer works on all mobile devices.

 Hailer also has an Android application that can be found at: